vgl-iisc/pyParaOcean/Documentation/README.md

   - To understand the behavior of particles over time, strategies like Streamlines and Pathlines are used.
   - Seeding plays a crucial role for those.
 For Streamlines and Pathlines, pyParaOcean provides different seeding strategies as shown in Picture - E.
-  - Users also need to set different parameters before applying this filter.
+  - User also need to set different parameters before applying this filter.
   - To apply Streamlines filter:
     - Select Dataset in Pipeline Browser
     - Go to: Filters -> pyParaOcean Filter -> Streamlines